On the integrable hierarchy for the resolved conifold: Gromov--Witten potential and difference equation

-The GW potential can be written as:
+The GW potential can be written as

-where $F_{\beta=0}$ denotes the contribution from constant maps (the stationary sector) and $ \tilde{F}$ the contribution from non-constant maps (the non-stationary sector).
-The constant-map contributions at genus 0 and 1 are $\boldsymbol t$ dependent and the higher-genus constant-map contributions take the universal form \cite{Faber}:
+where $F_{\beta=0}$ denotes the contribution from constant maps and $ \widetilde{F}$ the contribution from non-constant maps.
+The constant-map contributions at genus 0 and 1 are $\boldsymbol t$-dependent and the higher-genus constant-map contributions take the universal form \cite{Faber}

-where $\chi(X)$ is the topological Euler characteristic of $X$ and $B_{k}$ denotes the $k$-th Bernoulli number.
+where $\chi(X)$ is the topological Euler characteristic of $X$ and $B_{j}$ denotes the $j$-th Bernoulli number.

-This note is concerned with an equivariant version of the GW potential of the CY threefold given by the total space of a rank two bundle over the projective line:
+This note is concerned with an equivariant version of the GW potential of the CY threefold given by the total space of the following rank two bundle over the projective line:

 This corresponds to the resolution of the conifold singularity in $\mathbb{C}^4$ and is known as the resolved conifold.
-Its small phase space is spanned by an identity element $\mathrm{id}$ and the Kähler class $\omega$ of the base $\mathbb{P}^1$.
+Its \emph{small phase space} $H^\bullet(X;\C)$ is spanned by an identity element $\mathrm{id}$ and the Kähler class $\omega$ of the base $\mathbb{P}^1$.
 The associated coordinates shall be denoted $x:=\langle \mathrm{id},\boldsymbol t\rangle$ and $t:=\langle \omega,\boldsymbol t\rangle$ respectively.
 The (non-equivariant) GW potential for this geometry was determined in physics \cite{Gopakumar:1998ii,GV}, and in mathematics \cite{Faber} with the following outcome for the non-constant maps:

-where $q:=\exp(2\pi \I t)$ and the polylogarithm is defined by:
+where $Q:=\exp(2\pi \I t)$ and the polylogarithm is defined by

+As an expression for the constant map contribution at genus $1$ we take the following; see e.~g.~\cite{Vaz}:

+where $\zeta'(-1)$ denotes the derivative of the Riemann zeta function at $-1$.
+We note that this constant part of the expression is ambiguous and not defined in Gromov--Witten theory, while the $t$-dependent term has an enumerative meaning; see for instance \cite{threequestions}.